TITAN

 (([email protected];))

-Higher gold prices have not deterred affluent Indians from splurging on ornaments for weddings and accumulating gold as a form of investment, even as the middle class has reined in spending on discretionary items.
+However, high prices did not deter affluent Indians from splurging on ornaments for weddings and accumulating gold as a form of investment.

 (([email protected];))